Who Is Jacob Blake? Black Man Shot By Kenosha Police Was Reportedly Breaking Up Fight

 — TMJ4 News (@tmj4) August 24, 2020

-The statement from the Kenosha Police Department noted that officers provided immediate aid to Blake — though he was not identified by name at the time.
-The man was later airlifted the a hospital in Milwaukee, where he was listed in serious condition.
+The statement from Kenosha police noted that officers at the scene provided immediate medical aid to Blake, though he was not mentioned by name at the time.
+He was later airlifted to a hospital close to 40 miles away in Milwaukee, where he was listed in serious condition.

-Though family members have shared pictures of the victim with reporters, Kenosha police had not yet officially identified Blake as the person who was shot.
+Though family members have shared pictures of the victim with reporters, officials had not yet officially identified Blake.